-- WNC seeks to complete the renovation of the Cedar Building's Marlette Hall, originally constructed in 1998. - Marlette Hall is currently a large, tiered lecture hall with a seating capacity of 120 in a space of 1,771 square feet.
+- WNC seeks to complete the renovation of the Cedar Building's Marlette Hall, originally constructed in 1998. - Renovated Hall will be used primarily for WNC nursing program - Marlette Hall is currently a large, tiered lecture hall with a seating capacity of 120 in a space of 1,771 square feet.
 Seating is fixed, with small, attached, fold-up tabletops.
 The lecture hall was built as a multipurpose room, serving as a larger classroom as well as a place for guest speakers and student groups. - The lecture hall no longer meets the needs of students and faculty for learning and teaching, and no longer meets the needs of the community for a speaker or event space.